MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ---
 title: "Overview of Bot Framework Composer"
-description: "Use Bot Framework Composer to add Adaptive Cards, multi-select options, and more to your Microsoft Copilot Studio chatbot."
+description: "Use Bot Framework Composer to add Adaptive Cards, multi-select options, and more to your Microsoft Copilot Studio copilot." ms.date: 03/24/2023
-keywords: "composer, adaptive card" ms.date: 03/24/2023

 ms.topic: article